Python rjust

 The Python rjust function only allows a single character as the second argument.
 Let us see what happens when we use two characters (+ and *) in Str4 and Str5.

-From the below screenshot, you can observe that it is throwing an error saying: ‘TypeError: The fill character must be exactly one character long’.
+The screenshot below shows that it is throwing an error saying: ‘TypeError: The fill character must be exactly one character long’.

 Str1 = 'Tutorial Gateway';